 That said, the inconveniences really aren’t that big.
 If you conduct proper checks and maintenance on your house, some of those risks can be avoided.
-It’s no different to being prepared for financial emergencies – identify risks, try to be ready for them, or even better remove the risk entirely.
+It’s no different from being prepared for financial emergencies – identify risks, try to be ready for them, or even better remove the risk entirely.

 It’s all about balancing the risks and rewards and deciding for yourself which route is best.
 We’re massive fans of taking personal responsibility, and arming yourself with knowledge – thinking about your options, making a decision, and not blaming others if it goes wrong (or having the warm, fuzzy feeling of getting it right).

-In early retirement we’ll arguably have the best and worst of both worlds.
+In early retirement, we’ll arguably have the best and worst of both worlds.

 We’re going to stay being home owners, but we’re planning to travel for up to five months of the year, lodging in Airbnbs and hotels.
 During that time, we’ll arguably be tenants.
 If something goes wrong, we’ll contact the host/management.
 We’ll be at home for the remaining seven months of the year – but we’ll still own it (and other investment properties) for the remaining 12 months of the year irrespective of whether we’re there or not.

 For us, we want the stability of having our own house.
-We don’t want to find out two weeks into a 10 week holiday that we’ve been given notice to move out of our home.
+We don’t want to find out two weeks into a 10 week holiday that we’ve been given the notice to move out of our home.
 That would be a nightmare!
 So score one for home ownership.

 That said, because we’ll be away from home so often, we’ll have a home security system installed.
-With cameras we can monitor from overseas, and extra security features like security screens and roller shutters, that’ll give us peace of mind.
+With cameras, we can monitor from overseas, and extra security features like security screens and roller shutters, that’ll give us peace of mind.
 Good luck breaking into that fort!